-Council continues to assess, remeasure and refine its asset renewal and maintenance costs enabling it to meet its sustainability ratios.
+Council continues to assess, re-measure and refine its asset renewal and maintenance costs enabling it to meets its sustainability ratios.
 This will create a platform for Council to continue to deliver its community service obligations through the most effective and efficient use of its assets now and into the future.

-Council's Water and Sewer operations aim to ensure a stable pricing path for ratepayers and meet NSW Office of Water Best Practice requirements.
-Council's 30-year Integrated Water Cycle Management Strategy has informed the development of the Water and Sewer Funds' budgets.
-Strategic Business plans are currently being reviewed in light of significant State Government Funding for water treatment and sewer projects.
+Council's Water and Sewer operations aim to ensure a stable pricing path for ratepayers and meeting NSW Office of Water Best Practice requirements.
+Council's 30 year Integrate Water Cycle Management Strategy has informed the development of the Water and Sewer Funds' budgets.
+Strategic Business Plans are currently being reviewed in light of significant NSW State Government Funding for water treatment and sewer projects.